SudhakarTri/Excel_Data_Analytics_Project/README.md

 - Technical Skills: **ETL methodology, data modeling, calculated measures, dashboard design, automation**.
 - Soft Skills: **Business storytelling, user-centric design, KPI interpretation, and strategic communication**.

+---

+📌 Disclaimer
+This dashboard is published for portfolio and demonstration purposes only.

+The dataset is publicly available on Kaggle/GitHub.
+Used strictly for educational and demonstration purposes to showcase analytics and visualization skills.
+No proprietary or confidential data is shared in this project.